isomerpages/mlaw-marketingshopfront/_about-singapore/2-legal-system.md

-### <a name="new-developments-in-the-judicial-system"></a> New Developments in the judicial system: 1868 - 1941
+  - title: New Developments in the judicial system: 1868 - 1941

-The Judicial Duties Act of 1867 brought about further changes to our judicial system.
+    content: <br>The Judicial Duties Act of 1867 brought about further changes to our judicial system.
 The Governor of the Straits Settlements ceased to be a Judge of the Court of Judicature, although the Resident Councillors continued to sit under their new title of Lieutenant-Governors.